How to Make a Pit Bull Release its Bite

 Not all pit bulls are aggressive toward other dogs.
 This is will depend on their upbringing.
 Nevertheless, break sticks are still considered useful in a multi-dog household, to some people.
 However, we believe this scenario should never be an issue to begin with, so we would like to offer some tips on how to avoid a dog fight or attack.

 Does a pit bull lock their jaw when biting?

-This myth is actually not only related to the pit bull, but to many other breeds of dogs.
-It is also heard that the Boxer, the American Stafforshire Terrier and other dogs have the ability to lock their jaws when they bite.
-But it is simply nonsense stemmed from their powerful strength and determination!
+This myth is actually not only related to the pit bull, but to many other dog breeds.
+It is also directed to the Boxer, the American Stafforshire Terrier and other dogs considered aggressive or violent.
+But it is simply nonsense stemmed from their powerful strength and determination.

 How to avoid a dog fight or attack

 If you are introducing your pit bull to another dog, perhaps a new pet, check out our article on cohabitation between pit bulls and other dogs.
-The meeting will not get violent if both pets have been trained well.
+The meeting will not get violent if both pets have been well trained.
 It is your responsibility to ensure your pet is ready to be exposed to fellow animals.

 - The introduction should take place in neutral territory, and never at home.